maniospas/pygrank/docs/userguide/functional.md

 This indicates that we start from the first algorithm and then wrap around it all subsequent postprocessors.
-All postprocessor constructors can in principle be defined without a base algorithm, so the chain assigns those.
+All postprocessor constructors can in principle be defined without a base algorithm, so the above chain notation retroactively assigns those base algorithms.

 ## Chaining Personalization Preprocessing